joelee2012/api4jenkins/docs/source/user/example.rst

 ------------
 WorkflowRun is kind of `Build`, more detail to see: https://www.jenkins.io/doc/book/pipeline/

-it provide an step `input <https://www.jenkins.io/doc/book/pipeline/syntax/#input>`_ to pause current build until you input something. api4jenkins let you can process it programmatically. assume you have build object which requires two parameters, you can submit as :
+it provides an step `input <https://www.jenkins.io/doc/book/pipeline/syntax/#input>`_ to pause current build until you input something. api4jenkins let you can process it programmatically. assume you have build object which requires two parameters, you can submit as :

     >>> while not build.pending_input:
     >>>     time.sleep(1)